Sudan-Digital-Archive/sudan-digital-archive-frontend/README.md

 ## TODOs:

-- Add arabic support everywhere
-- Sort types for production build
+- Add one basic test just to check the app has loaded fine

 ## Local Development